rafelafrance/traiter/README.md

 We also extract values from controlled vocabularies.
  - These values sometimes have a signifier like `Life Stage: Adult`
- - and other times we see a value like `Adult` without a signifier.
+ - And other times we see a value on its own like `Adult` without the signifier.

 ## List of traits extracted
 - Body body mass